 - If DPLS approves your use of a translator, your motor vehicle file will be updated so that the Registry can see that you have permission.
 At this point, it is your responsibility to find and pay for a translator to come with you to the registry to take the knowledge test.
 The translator must be approved by Alberta Transportation and must bring with him/her a valid TIN letter and government-issued photo ID.

 We are required to suspend testing for 30 days for any testee who cheats.
 Talking to others, using a cell phone, taking notes or taking photos of the test all constitute cheating.
 Alberta Transportation takes cheating seriously because the tests are designed to ensure the safety of our roads.
 Any suspicion of cheating may result in the client being required to re-test and your license could be revoked.
+Our Knowledge Test station area is under video monitoring and we make video recordings available to the Special Investigation Unit upon request or when there is a suspicion of cheating.

 Didn’t pass the first time?
 No worries – it’s a challenging test and most people take it more than once before they pass.
 You can take a maximum of one test per day.
 There is no limit to the number of times you are allowed to take the Knowledge Test, but if you are having trouble, you may want to contact a Driving School about taking an online or classroom course to prepare for the test.